Isle of Lewis: Name and etymology

-The Scottish Gaelic name Leòdhas may be derived from Norse Ljoðahús ('song house'), although other origins have been suggested – most notably the Gaelic leogach ('marshy').
-It is probably the place referred to as Limnu by Ptolemy, which also means 'marshy'.
-It is also known as the Isle of Lewis (Gaelic: Eilean Leòdhais).
-Another name usually used in a cultural or poetic context is Eilean an Fhraoich ('Heather Isle'), although this refers to the whole of the island of Lewis and Harris.

 History

 The earliest evidence of human habitation on Lewis is found in peat samples which indicate that about 8,000 years ago much of the native woodland was torched to make way for plants to allow deer to browse.
 The earliest archaeological remains date from about 5,000 years ago.
 At that time, people began to settle in permanent farms rather than following their herds.
 The small houses of these people have been found throughout the Western Isles; in particular, at Dail Mòr, Carloway.
 The more striking great monuments of this period are the temples and communal burial cairns at places like Calanais (English: Callanish).